elastic/integrations/packages/azure/docs/README.md

 # Azure Logs Integration

-The Azure Logs integration collects logs for specific Azure services like Azure Active Directory (Sign-in, Audit, Identity Protection, and Provisioning logs), Azure Spring Apps, Azure Firewall, Microsoft Graph Activity, and several others using the Activity and Platform logs.
+The Azure Logs integration collects logs for specific Azure services like Microsoft Entra ID (Sign-in, Audit, Identity Protection, and Provisioning logs), Azure Spring Apps, Azure Firewall, Microsoft Graph Activity, and several others using the Activity and Platform logs.

-You can then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference data when troubleshooting an issue.
+You can then visualize that data in Kibana, create alerts if something goes wrong, and reference data when troubleshooting an issue.

-For example, if you wanted to detect possible brute force sign-in attacks, you could install the Azure Logs integration to send Azure sign-in logs to Elastic.
+For example, to detect possible brute force sign-in attacks, you can install the Azure Logs integration to send Azure sign-in logs to Elastic.
-Then, set up a new rule in the Elastic Observability Logs app to alert you when the number of failed sign-in attempts exceeds a certain threshold.
+Then, by setting up a new rule in the Elastic Observability Logs app you can be alerted when the number of failed sign-in attempts exceeds a certain threshold.
 Or, perhaps you want to better plan your Azure capacity.
 Send Azure Activity logs to Elastic to track and visualize when your virtual machines fail to start due to an exceed quota limit.